cjus/node-neo4j-presentation/presentation/readme.md

 ## Enter Neo4j

-To explore graph databases we're going to use the world's most popular graph database, Neo4j.
+There are lots of [graph databases](https://en.wikipedia.org/wiki/Graph_database) to choose from.
+In this article we're going to use the world's most popular graph database, Neo4j.
 Affectionately referred to by fans, as Neo.

 You can download and install a free copy of Neo [here](https://neo4j.com/download/community-edition).